Luzon: Geography

 Luzon island alone has an area of 109964.9 km2, making it the world's 15th largest island.
 It is bordered on the west by the South China Sea (Luzon Sea in Philippine territorial waters), on the east by the Philippine Sea, and on the north by the Luzon Strait containing the Babuyan Channel and Balintang Channel.
 The mainland is roughly rectangular in shape and has the long Bicol Peninsula protruding to the southeast.

-Luzon is roughly divided into four sections; Northern Luzon, Central Luzon, Southern Luzon, and Southeastern Luzon.
+Luzon is roughly divided into four sections; Northern Luzon, Central Luzon, Southern Luzon, and Metro Manila.